floshin/acrolib/training/load-management.md

 ## Physical Preparation, Load Management & Recovery

 In the physical preparation of acrobatic gymnasts, "load management" is crucial for the progress of the athletes and for injury prevention.
 Load management is a complex topic in strength training already, where it can be measured relatively easily; in gymnastics it becomes so complex that without substantial knowledge in biomechanics one may not really be able to understand the load that their athletes are exposed to.
+In this article we will not deal with such biomechanical knowledge, but instead suggest a simple approach to the problem of load management from experience and on principal terms.

 ## What is load management?